 MP for Walsall and Bloxwich

-Declares three financial interests: family members employed; gifts, benefits and hospitality from UK sources; and miscellaneous.
+Declared financial interests include three entries: one relating to family members employed; one involving gifts, benefits and hospitality from UK sources; and one miscellaneous entry.

 Generated 21 February 2026